benjaminalt/SyncBlue/Windows_source/README.txt

         The default sync mode is "one-way sync".
 To change the sync mode, click "settings".

-        One-way sync and two-way sync require the user to specify a sync folder on the home device (i.e. the computer running BTSync) and remote sync folder on the target device.
+        One-way sync and two-way sync require the user to specify a sync folder on the home device (i.e. the computer running SyncBlue) and remote sync folder on the target device.
         It is possible to specify a target folder that does not exist yet.
-        As long as the parent directory exists, BTSync will create the sync folder at the desired location.
+        As long as the parent directory exists, SyncBlue will create the sync folder at the desired location.

         2.2.1.
 One-way sync